 August 18-20th for Group, Freshman, and Transfers

-Summer move-in this year begins on Thursday, June 25th and Fall move-in this year begins on Thursday, August 20th for incoming freshmen and transfers.
-Your student will get an appointment for their move-in time through email.
+Fall move-in this year begins on Thursday, August 20th for incoming freshmen and transfers.
+Your student will receive an appointment for their move-in time through email.
 Move-in continues through Sunday for all other dorm residents and is also scheduled by appointment time.
-Many of the dorms will have floor meetings with their R.A. as well as a few social events so the residents can have the opportunity to meet one another.
+Many of the dorms will have floor meetings with their R.A. as well as a few specially-structured social events so the residents can have the opportunity to meet one another.

 To the Rescue